Notargets/gocfd/NOTES.md

 The Jameson DFR algorithm provides an equivalent, but simpler and more efficient (15% faster) way to achieve all of the benefits of DG methods.
 The DFR solver uses the differential form of the target equations, rather than the integral form, which makes it easier to attack more complex combinations of target equations.
 DFR has also been extended by Jameson, et al to incorporate spectral methods with entropy stable properties.

-### Updates (May 26, 2020): Verified DFR and Roe Flux after fixing the Exact solution to the Sod shock tube
+### Update: May 26, 2020): Verified DFR and Roe Flux after fixing the Exact solution to the Sod shock tube
 #### Resolved DFR/Roe solution compared to exact at T = 0.2, N=3, 2000 Elements
 ![](images/EulerDFR-K2000-N3-fixedRoe.PNG)